Colorfastness to Perspiration Test Method: ISO 105 E04: 2013

 Conclusion:

-The garments which come into contact with the body where perspiration is heavy may suffer serious local discolouration. one precaution of this experiment that, don’t apply the acid and alkaline perspiration testing at a time.
-However, from this experiment, we came to learn details about colorfastness to perspiration of dyed fabric. we also learnt different chemical name and how to make acid and alkhali solution.
-We also learnt working procedure of colorfastness to perspiration test.
-Thanks to our teacher to help us.
+The garments which come into contact with the body where perspiration is heavy may suffer serious local discoloration.
+One precaution of this experiment that, don’t apply the acid and alkaline perspiration testing at a time.
+However, from this experiment, we came to learn details about the colorfastness to perspiration of dyed fabric especially ISO 105 E04:2013 colorfastness to perspiration testing method,.
+We also learnt different chemical name and how to make acid and alkali solutions.
+We also learnt working procedure of he the colorfastness to perspiration test.
+Thanks to our teacher for helping us.